TallesValiatti/MediatRValidationPipeline/README.md

 # Implementing Validation Pipelines with MediatR and Fluent Validation in .NET

-This repo is about implementing validation pipelines in a .NET web API using MediatR and Fluent Validation.
+This repo is focused on implementing robust validation pipelines in a .NET web API using MediatR and Fluent Validation.

-The code base starts with a traditional approach and progressively improves the implementations.
-Readers will learn how to set up these tools to enhance their API's validation process, ensuring more robust and maintainable code.
-This step-by-step guide demonstrates how to integrate MediatR and Fluent Validation effectively, streamlining the validation process in your .NET applications.
+The implementation evolves from a traditional validation approach to a more structured and maintainable solution using MediatR for request handling and Fluent Validation for comprehensive input validation.
+By integrating these tools, the codebase demonstrates how to create a clean, modular validation process that enhances the reliability and maintainability of your API.

+This setup ensures that your .NET applications can efficiently manage complex validation scenarios, leading to more resilient and scalable code.